VDA5050/VDA5050/VDA5050_EN.md

 The statements do not claim to be exhaustive or to the exact interpretation of the existing legislation.
 They may not replace the study of relevant policies, laws and regulations.
 Furthermore, the special features of the respective products as well as their different possible applications shall be taken into account.
-Everyone acts at his own risk in this regard.
+Everyone acts at their own risk in this regard.
 Liability of the VDA and those involved in the development or application of the proposals is excluded.

 If you encounter any inaccuracies in the application of the proposals or the possibility of an incorrect interpretation, please inform the VDA immediately so that any defects can be rectified.